spencertipping/bash-lambda/README.md

 $
 ```

-You can also inspect the root set and find the references for any object:
+You can also inspect the root set and find the immediate references for any
+object:

 ```
-$ gc_roots | gc_refs
+$ gc_roots | ref_children
 /tmp/blheap-xxxx-xxxxxxxxxxx/gc_roots
 /tmp/blheap-xxxx-xxxxxxxxxxx/gc_roots
 /tmp/blheap-xxxx-xxxxxxxxxxx/gc_roots